DFRobot/DFRobot_STS3X/README.md

 # DFRobot_STS3X
 * [中文版](./README_CN.md)

-High-Accuracy Digital Temperature Sensor IC
-Fully calibrated and linearized digital output
-Wide supply voltage range, from 2.15 V to 5.5 V
-I2C Interface with communication speeds up to 1
-MHz and two user selectable addresses
-Accuracy of up to 0.1 °C
-Very fast start-up and measurement time
-Tiny 8-pin DFN package
-NIST traceability
+This High-Accuracy Digital Temperature Sensor has fully-calibrated and linearized digital output and wide supply voltage range from 2.15V to 5.5V.
+It offers a temperature accuracy of ± 0.1 C°.
+Its functionality includes enhanced signal processing, two distinctive and user-selectable I2C addresses, communication speeds of up to 1MHz, very fast start-up and measurement time, small 8pin DFN package and NIST traceability.

 ![产品实物图](./resources/images/STS35.png)